Current News: February 2018

 On February 16, Senate Resources passed the amended SB92 out of committee.
 Its next stop is Senate Finance.

 The Senate Finance Committee will take up SB92 on Thursday, March 1, 2018 at 9AM.

 Some legislators don't believe derelict vessels are a problem across Alaska.
 Your voice of support is needed!

-Email the Senate Resources Committee with your support of SB92:
+Email the Senate Finance Committee with your support of SB92.

 - Comprehensively addresses the statewide and increasing problem of derelict and abandoned boats along our coast and rivers.

 - Uses commonsense and protects our state waters, our harbors, and responsible boat owners, and holds people accountable who try to walk away from old, risky boats.

 - Streamlines derelict vessel response and prevention, increasing eﬃciency and improving communication between local, state and federal partners.

 - Sets the stage for pro-active work to encourage hauling, scrap and salvage opportunities to address the real need to dispose of old boats when they are no longer economical to operate and before they are abandoned or sunk.